 For the first ten days after Edward’s arrival, all seemed well with both mother and child.
 Then, on the afternoon of the 23rd, the Queen suffered from “an naturall laxe,” or heavy bleeding.
 Her physicians initially though she “seemed to amend”, but as the sun set so did their hopes for Jane.
 Her confessor was called on the morning of the 24th, and remained with her to comfort the dying queen and to minister the Sacrament of Unction.
 Thomas Howard, 3rd Duke of Norfolk, sent Thomas Cromwell a letter to warn him of the impending disaster and to urge him to come to Hampton Court to give succour to the king:

 My good lord, I pray you to be here tomorrow early to comfort our good master, for as for our mistress there is no likelihood of her life, the more pity, and I fear she shall not be on lyve at the time ye shall read this.

 Norfolk’s prediction was accurate.
 The queen bled to death later that night.

-Although I dislike this particular Queen, because of her willful manipulation of Henry and her role in the judicial murder of Anne Boleyn, her death can only be remembered with sadness.
+Although I dislike Jane Seymour, because of her willful manipulation of Henry and her role in the judicial murder of Anne Boleyn, her death can only be remembered with sadness.
 She was young and a new mother and her death was a painful and protracted one; it was in every way a tragedy.

 Requiem aeternam dona eis, Domine